-Sitting for long periods can also cause problems with your back, especially if you consistently sit with poor posture or don’t use an ergonomically designed chair or workstation.
-Poor posture may also cause poor spine health such as compression in the discs in your spine, leading to premature degeneration, which can be very painful.
+Sitting for long periods can also cause problems with your back, especially if you consistently sit with poor or don’t use an ergonomically designed chair or workstation.
+Poor posture may also cause poor spine health such as in your spine, leading to premature degeneration, which can be very painful.

 Anxiety and depression

 We don’t understand the links between sitting and mental health as well as we do the links between sitting and physical health yet, but we do know that the risk of both anxiety and depression is higher in people that sit more.

 This might be because people who spend a lot of time sitting are missing the positive effects of physical activity and fitness.
 If so, getting up and moving may help.